makandz/WiseFoods/README.md

 # WiseFoods

 WiseFoods was created with the goal of addressing the issue of global food waste by empowering the consumer to make informed decisions.
-Accoring to CBC Canada in 2019, more than 50% of all food produced in Canada is lost or wasted.
+According to CBC Canada in 2019, more than 50% of all food produced in Canada is lost or wasted.
 All of this wasted food could have gone towards communities in need.

 ### Some Features of Our App: